alyssavanerelli/alyssavanerelli.github.io/_projects/2_project.md

     <em>Anolis sagrei</em> from Conception Bank.
 Photo by Anthony Geneva.
 </div>

-Both of these species arrived to their respective islands from Cuba, and have independently evolved a significantly larger body size than other _A. sagrei_ species.
 There is also more differentiation between the sexes on these islands (see photo below).
-Anthony
-Geneva  used morphological data from _A. luteosignifer_, _A. nelsoni_, _A. s. mayensis_, _A. s. ordinatus_, and _A. s. sagrei_ to make a principle component analysis (Figure 1).
+Anthony Geneva used morphological data from _A. luteosignifer_, _A. nelsoni_, _A. s. mayensis_, _A. s. ordinatus_, and _A. s. sagrei_ to make a principle component analysis (Figure 1).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">